← Back to home

 Legal Information & Interoperability Notice

 EP-PatchStudio is developed independently by SquareWave Studio to provide enhanced functionality for Teenage Engineering EP series hardware devices.
-This page explains the legal basis for our software and our commitment to compliance with EU copyright law.
+This page explains the legal basis for the software and how it complies with EU copyright law.

 1. Independent Development